anonymous-mathematician/Dissertation_Code/README.md

 # Dissertation Code

-This repository contains the numerical code accompanying Section 4 of my MSc dissertation,
+This repository contains the numerical code accompanying Section 4 of my MSc dissertation on a singular forward-backward stochastic system with moving boundaries and Deep BSDE approximation.

-* A Low-Dimensional Analysis of a Singular Forward--Backward Stochastic System with Moving Boundaries and Deep BSDE Approximation.

 ## Files